 Under the terms of the third amended and restated credit agreement, we must maintain at all times Availability (borrowing base less amounts borrowed and letters of credit issued) of 12.5% of the maximum facility size and a fixed charge coverage ratio of not less than 1.1.
-While the term loan is outstanding we must maintain a senior secured leverage ratio that at any time cannot be more than 3.0 as calculated during the quarters ending June or September, and at any time no more than 4.5 as calculated during the quarters ending December or March.
-As of September 30, 2015, Availability, as defined in the credit agreement, was \$176.0 million, and we were in compliance with the fixed charge coverage ratio and senior secured leverage ratio.
+While the term-loan is outstanding we must maintain a senior secured leverage ratio that at any time cannot be more than 3.0 as calculated during the quarters ending June or September, and at any time no more than 4.5 as calculated during the quarters ending December or March.
+As of September 30, 2016, Availability, as defined in the credit agreement, was \$163.4 million, and we were in compliance with the fixed charge coverage ratio and senior secured leverage ratio.

-Maintenance capital expenditures for fiscal 2016 are estimated to be approximately \$8.4 million, excluding the capital requirements for leased fleet.
-In addition, we plan to invest an additional \$2.7 million in our propane operations.
-Distributions for fiscal 2016, at the current quarterly level of \$0.095 per unit, will result in an aggregate of approximately \$21.8 million to common unit holders, \$0.44 million to our general partner (including \$0.35 million of incentive distribution as provided for in our Partnership Agreement) and \$0.35 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the general partner.
-As a result of the NETTI Fund agreement, the Partnership will be paying \$1.6 million to the fund in fiscal 2016.
-In addition, we intend to continue to repurchase Common Units pursuant to our unit repurchase plan and seek attractive acquisition opportunities within the Availability constraints of our credit agreement and funding resources.
+Maintenance capital expenditures for fiscal 2017 are estimated to be approximately \$9.9 million, excluding the capital requirements for leased fleet.
+In addition, we plan to invest an additional \$4.0 million in our propane operations including several start-up operations.
+Distributions for fiscal 2017, at the current quarterly level of \$0.1025 per unit, would result in an aggregate of approximately \$22.9 million to common unit holders, \$0.5 million to our general partner (including \$0.4 million of incentive distribution as provided for in our Partnership Agreement) and \$0.4 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the general partner.
+Under the terms of our credit facility, our term-loan is repayable in quarterly payments of \$2.5 million, or \$10 million annually, and the Partnership expects to make an additional term-loan payment of \$6.2 million in December 2016 due to Excess Cash Flow (as defined in the credit agreement) generated for fiscal 2016.
+As a result of the NETTI Fund agreement, the Partnership will be paying \$1.6 million to the fund in fiscal 2017.
+We also intend to contribute \$2.0 million into the Partnership's frozen pension plan and, continue to repurchase Common Units pursuant to our unit repurchase plan, and seek attractive acquisition opportunities within the Availability constraints of our credit agreement and funding resources.